LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Wonderful-Design.md

 author: Riemer van Rozen, Amsterdam University of Applied Sciences
 categories: project update
 ---
-*Updated Wednesday February 6th -- added slides, movie and thanks*
+*Updated Wednesday February 6th 2019*

 ## Wonderful Design
 Rosa Corstjens and Anders Bouwer participated in the conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE) in Edmonton, Canada in November 2018.